Coming to MSUPage address: http://www.mnsu.edu/international/arriving.html

 Preparation is critical to the success of the international student experience at Minnesota State University Mankato.
 Your preparations begin long before you begin your travels to Mankato!
 Please take the time to review the information for each of the stages of your preparation.
 After reviewing this information, you are welcome to contact the Kearney International Center.

-Are you planning to live on campus in Spring, 2015?
+Are you planning to live on campus in August, 2015?
 Reserve your welcome package today!

 AFTER YOU ARE ADMITTED:

 Get Your I-20 or DS-2019

 Please complete and submit the I-20 Request Form as requested in your congratulations e-mail.
 We strongly encourage you to use E-Ship services if your I-20 will be sent outside of the United States to avoid delivery delays.
 Unfortunately, due to postal problems and fraud concerns, we cannot send documents to Nigeria via post.
 Nigerian students can choose to use E-Ship, arrange for a courier service like DHL or FedEx to pick up their package at our office, ask a friend in the area to collect the documents at our office, or have the package sent to someone they know in the United States.
 The choice should be indicated on the I-20 Request Form.